Legal Process Outsourcing / Service-Firm

 How much does legal outsourcing cost?

 Cost depends on the service line, the engagement model, and the size of the workload.
-Legal Tank engagements run on three structures depending on what the work calls for: hourly for variable workloads, project-based for fixed deliverables (most contract drafting and discrete research memos sit here), and weekly retainer for steady drafting or review pipelines that need reserved capacity.
-The quote for a specific engagement comes back after intake captures the workload, the practice-area lane, and the supervision posture, so the next step is /get-a-quote rather than a published list price.
+Legal Tank engagements run on four structures depending on what the work calls for: hourly for variable workloads, project-based for fixed deliverables (most contract drafting and discrete research memos sit here), weekly retainer for steady drafting or review pipelines that need reserved capacity, and a managed-services or dedicated full-time-equivalent (FTE) model for high-volume programs like managed document review or contract lifecycle management, where a named team is reserved to your firm on an ongoing basis.
+The quote for a specific engagement comes back after intake captures the workload, the practice-area lane, and the supervision posture, so the next step is /get-quote rather than a published list price.

 What are the four types of outsourcing?